-- 8. A fully Christian life is inconceivable without participation in the liturgical services in which the faithful, gathered into a single assembly, celebrate the paschal mystery.
+- 8. A fully Christian life is inconceivable without participation in the liturgical services in which the faithful. gathered into a single assembly. celebrate the paschal mystery.
 Therefore, the religious initiation of children must be in harmony with this purpose.8 The Church baptises children and therefore, relying on the gifts conferred by this Sacrament, it must be concerned that once baptised they grow in communion with Christ and each other.
 The sign and pledge of that communion is participation in the eucharistic table, for which children are being prepared or led to a deeper realisation of its meaning.
-This liturgical and eucharistic formation may not be separated from their general education, both human and Christian; indeed, it would be harmful if their liturgical formation lacked such a basis. - 9.
+This eucharistic liturgical and formation may not be separated from their general education, both human and Christian; indeed, it would be harmful if their liturgical formation lacked such a basis. - 9.
 For this reason all who have a part in the formation of children should consult and work together toward one objective: that even if children already have some feeling for God and the things of God, they may also experience in proportion to their age and personal development the human values that are present in the Eucharistic Celebration.
-These values include the community activity, exchange of greetings, capacity to listen and to seek and grant pardon, expression of gratitude, experience of symbolic actions, a meal of friendship, and festive celebration.9
+These values include the community activity,